justintadlock/jt-lang/readme.md

 This is a quick plugin for testing various languages in a WordPress install.
 I use this for theme dev and plan to expand it to do some cooler stuff in the future.

+## Live demo

+You can see this plugin in action on the [Stargazer theme demo](http://locallylost.com/stargazer).
+Select a language from the "Languages" menu.

 ## Usage

 The following will guide you in using this plugin.
 It doesn't currently have any admin options or anything.
 It's in the early dev stages.